Sylvester the lion's big adventure ends with a helicopter ride in South African mountains

 The big cat escaped from the Karoo National Park three weeks ago and went on a sheep killing spree, covering 300 kms (180 miles) before it was sedated on Monday, SANParks said in a statement.

-The animal, nicknamed Sylvester, had to be airlifted from the Nuweveld Mountains, 5,800 feet (1,750 meters) above sea level, in a hair-raising operation that left little margin for error.
+The animal, nicknamed Sylvester, had to be airlifted from the Nuweveld Mountains, 5,800 feet (1,750 metres) above sea level, in a hair-raising operation that left little margin for error.

-"It had to be loaded into a sling underneath the chopper while lying immobilized on the mountain side.
-This was the most dangerous part of the operation as the helicopter blades were not more than two meters from the mountain edge," the statement said.
+"It had to be loaded into a sling underneath the chopper while lying immobilised on the mountain side.
+This was the most dangerous part of the operation as the helicopter blades were not more than two metres from the mountain edge," the statement said.

 The flying feline was returned to the park, which lies about 450 kms northeast of Cape Town.